ThatBryan/ThatBryan.github.io/_projects/Parcels.md

 #### <b> Proudest feature:
-If I had to pick an editor feature that I am most proud of, it would have to be the animation viewer.
+If I had to pick an editor feature that I am most proud of, it would have to be the animation inspector.

 <div class = "no-padding-bottom">
     <img src="/images/Parcels/Editor/animation_viewer.gif" width="100%" height="100%">
         <div class="centered-text">
-        <i>Example of using the animation viewer using the protagonist of Parcels.</i>
+        <i>Example of using the animation inspector.</i>
     </div>
 </div>